dave-kennedy/motivator/README.md

 1. Run `node --test` from the project root directory.

-## Disclaimer

-This app relies solely on local storage for persistence, which means all your data will be lost if you clear your browser cache.
-In fact, the whole data layer is extremely naive.
-I may do something different in the future but only if people are actually using it.
-So please give me your feedback!

 ## BUGS

 * Moving any custom element with `append`, `before`, `after`, etc. causes it to